Learning to Reason as Action Abstractions with Scalable Mid-Training RL: How Mid-Training Shapes Post-Training RL

 Action abstractions are defined analogously to Markov options \citep{puterman1994markov,sutton1999between,precup2000temporal}, representing the abstraction of temporally-extended primitive actions.
 Each $z \in \mathcal{Z}$ corresponds to a high-level intention that executes a sequence $a_i, \dots, a_{i+\tau}$, with duration $\tau \sim p(\cdot \mid s, z)$.
 Notably, the above result for $\mathcal{Z}$ also applies to $\mathcal{A}$ as a special instantiation of $\mathcal{Z}$, with $\tau=1$ and $a_j=z_j$.

-Compared to the space of primitive actions $\mathcal{A}$, the action abstraction has a substantially smaller near-optimal action subset $|\overline{\mathcal{Z}}|$, since each action abstraction corresponds to a transferable skill spanning multiple tasks.
+Compared to the space of primitive actions $\mathcal{A}$, the space of action abstraction has a substantially smaller size of $|\mathcal{Z}|$ and $|\overline{\mathcal{Z}}_\epsilon|$, since each action abstraction corresponds to a transferable skill spanning multiple tasks.
 Theorem \ref{thm_expert_size} implies that learning directly at the primitive action level demands significantly more expert data, while temporal abstractions enable mid-training to more efficiently approximate a near-optimal action set and provide a stronger policy prior, thereby reducing the burden on post-training RL.